Graduate Architecture Program Director: Keith Krumwiede

 In addition to the M. Arch., NJSOA offers the Master of Science of Architecture program (M.S.
 Arch.).
 The M.S.
 Arch. is a non-accredited 30-credit degree program which may be articulated as a studio-based post-professional degree in architectural design, or as an academically-based degree leading to research, scholarship, or specialization in particular areas of practice and scholarship such as sustainable design, digital practice, and architectural history.

-The Ph.D. in Urban Systems (Ph.D.US) utilizes the unique strengths of New Jersey's three senior public research institutions: New Jersey Institute of Technology, Rutgers University - Newark, and the University of Medicine and Dentistry of New Jersey (UMDNJ).
+The Ph.D. in Urban Systems utilizes the unique strengths of New Jersey's two senior public research institutions: New Jersey Institute of Technology and Rutgers University - Newark.
 The mission of the program is to enable graduates to generate research-based knowledge of urban systems and to participate in the development, implementation and evaluation of policy and services for urban populations.

 Four dual degree programs are open to candidates in both MArch and MIP options.
 These programs enable students to obtain both the MArch and a second graduate degree in substantially less time than would be required to earn the two degrees separately.